-But the bottom line is: if Roe v.
+But the bottom line is: now that Roe v.
 Wade is overturned, this state law will kick in automatically and the right to an abortion will be protected in Maryland.
 Not much will change.

 If that is all you wanted to know, you can stop reading now.

-But if you want to know more about this issue (and we think you should because it is important, and it will be a major topic of discussion when the pending case is argued & decided), we have come up with what we think is a pretty good, and pretty even handed, basic primer on abortion law.
+But if you want to know more about this issue (and we think you should because it is important), we have come up with what we think is a pretty good, and pretty even handed, basic primer on abortion law.

 A Really Basic Primer on Abortion Law